-An outline of the questions covered in the PROMs Implementation survey can be found below and the full questionnaire can be accessed via this link.
+An outline of the questions covered in the PROMs Implementation Survey can be found below, and the full questionnaire can be accessed via this link.

-PROMs Questions1:
+PROMs Questions:

-- o The hospital has a unified platform for PROMs collection.
-(Yes/No) - Designated team to measure PROMs (Yes/No) - Collection of standardized PROMs (Yes/No) - Number of standardized PROM instruments measured and the departments they are being measured for. - The condition and/or departments measuring PROMs, whether case-mix adjustment was taken into account, if the instruments are scientifically validated, and the percentage of patients that complete the PROMs questionnaire for each condition - o Internal reporting of PROMs data to clinicians.
-(Yes/No) - o Internal reporting of PROMs data to patients.
-(Yes/No) - External reporting of PROMs results.
-(Yes/No) - Auditing of the data prior to being published?
-(Internal/External/Both) - Use of PROMs data to optimize care processes?
-(Yes/No) - Use of PROMs data to support therapeutic decisions in real-time?
-(Yes/) - Sharing and comparing of PROMs data with other institutions to learn from each other?
-(Yes/No)
+- Status of PROMs implementation within the hospital.
+(Yes/No) - Designated team to measure PROMs (Yes/No) - Number of standardized PROM instruments measured and the departments for which they are being measured - The condition and/or departments measuring PROMs, whether case-mix adjustment was taken into account, whether the instruments are scientifically validated, and the percentage of patients that complete the PROMs questionnaire for each condition - o Internal reporting of PROMs data to hospital staff (Yes/No) - o Internal reporting of PROMs data to patients (Yes/No) - External reporting of PROMs results (Yes/No) - Auditing of the data prior to being published (Internal/External/Both) - Use of PROMs data to optimize care processes (Yes/No) - Use of PROMs data to support therapeutic decisions in real-time (Yes/No) - Use of PROMs data for shared decision making (Yes/No) - Sharing and comparing of PROMs data with other institutions to learn from each other (Yes/No)

-To determine the PROMs implementation score, the PROMs grading system is implemented.
+To determine the PROMs implementation score, the PROMs grading system is applied.
 For hospitals to qualify for this pillar within the scoring model (as shown in the scoring model in 2.4), they must achieve a minimum of 50% (of the maximum 100% score).
-To further highlight PROMs implementation efforts of participating hospitals, ribbons indicating the level of excellence in this category are displayed in the following manner:
+To further highlight PROMs implementation efforts of participating hospitals and their level of excellence in this category, a range of 1-3 ribbons is displayed.
+The criteria for the ribbons are determined by the amount of points accrued within the PROMs Implementation Survey in the following way: